The morning after: what to do when caught drink driving

 Many drivers forget that it’s not just the court case that you need to be concerned about.
 A drink driving conviction can also have an impact on your employment, car insurance, the cost of alternative transport whilst you’re banned from driving and other consequences of having a criminal record.
 In fact, The Institute of Advanced Motorists calculate that a drink drive conviction could cost between £20,000 – £50,000.
 Faced with this stark reality it makes sense to get the very best legal advice possible to minimise the cost consequences.

-So what are the legal alcohol limits in England, Wales and Northern Ireland?
+So what are the legal alcohol limits in England and Wales?

 • 35 microgrammes of alcohol per 100 millilitres of breath